RbotJ/DiscordReader/common/README.md

 - Flat constants for PostgreSQL event channel tagging

 ### `event_compat.py`
-- Streamlined interface for writing and querying events (used in logging/audit context)
+- Standardized interface for writing and querying events (used in logging/audit context)

 ## Usage